landonma/Data-Management-Templates-Project/index.md

 * The data management plan is writen at the proposal stage of the research process, so it has general provisions and it generally does not go into great detail about day to day data management practices.
 * Data management strategies can change during the research project.
 There is no established practice to make Data Management Plans be live documents,

 This template attempts to be a list of things that you will probably want to think about, regarding data management, before and during the research project.
-The goal of having this template in github is to make it easily available to all the researchers in your group, and to make it a living document, where you can document changes as they happen.
+The goal of having this template in Github is to make it easily available to all the researchers in your group, and to make it a living document, where you can document changes as they happen.

 ## Suggested use of this template